achilikin/shDAN/README.md

 ![RDS](http://3.bp.blogspot.com/-cB2P4Qp3eOI/U4kIqX7pSPI/AAAAAAAAASs/hKfAir5Qco4/s1600/screenshot.png)

+To talk to remote sensors RFM12BS (Si4420 based) transceiver is used.

 [Blog](http://achilikin.blogspot.ie/2014/06/sony-ericsson-mmr-70-modding-extreme.html) with some extra pictures.

 If RTC ([NXP PCF2127](http://www.nxp.com/documents/data_sheet/PCF2127.pdf), for example, [RasClock](http://afterthoughtsoftware.com/products/rasclock)) is detected then it will be used to timestamp data for *log* output